KevinMarquette/kevinmarquette.github.io/_posts/2018-12-23-Powershell-null-everything-you-wanted-to-know.md

 I much prefer using `if` or `foreach` over using `try/catch`.
 Don't get me wrong, I still use `try/catch` a lot.
 But if I can test for an error condition or an empty set of results, I can allow my exception handling be for true exceptions.

 I also tend to check for `$null` before I index into a value or call methods on an object.
 These two actions will fail if they are on a `$null` object so I find it important to validate them first.
+I already covered those senarios earlier in this post.

 # Initalizing to $null

 One habbit that I have picked up is initalizing all my variables before I use them.
-You are required to do this other languages.
+You are required to do this in other languages.
 At the top of my function or as I enter a foreach loop, I will define all the values that I will be using.

 Here is a scenario that I want you to take a close look at.
 It's a recreation of a bug I had to chase down before.